Regular Business Hours and Holidays

 REGULAR BUSINESS HOURS & HOLIDAYS

-The following holidays are not considered “Business Days” when determining the legal day and time excavation may begin.
+The following holidays are not considered “Business Days” when determining the legal day and time an excavation may begin.

 New Year’s Day